genghiskhan99/GlobalTech/README.md

 - Include additional factors such as education level and years of experience

 ## Contact
-For more information or questions about this analysis, please contact [Your Name] at [Your Email].
+For more information or questions about this analysis, please contact Gabriel at gassiakwa@gmail.com.